sjorsvanheuveln/bitcoin_testnet_node/README.md

           * Spending to is possible already.
           * Spending from not yet -> witness required.
      - What are all the differences?!!!!
-          - What were the reasons to change drom p2pkh?
-     - Adjust the address function of the public key to allow multiple adresses.

 <!-- 2.
 Fix Bloom Filter incoming Txs
      - Parse the transaction manually, see where it goes wrong.